leangjia/blender_docs/trunk/blender_docs/manual/editors/outliner.rst

    Sort the entries alphabetically.

 Sync Selection
-   Sync Outliner selection to and from the :doc:`3D View </editors/3dview/index>` and :doc:`Sequencer </video_editing/index>` editors.
+   Sync Outliner selection to and from the :doc:`3D Viewport </editors/3dview/index>` and :doc:`Sequencer </video_editing/index>` editors.
 Disable to manage collections, object relations, and scene data without changing the selection state.
 Selection syncing is only available in Scenes, View Layer, and Sequence display modes.